en:lang="en-US"

 Multicam

 Although Harvey was very familiar with Ki Pro technology, this tour was the first time he had used Ki Pro in a rack for multi-camera recording.
-He relied on up to 14 Ki Pro racks and one Ki Pro to record each performance, which captured between seven and fifteen cameras, depending on the location of the concert.
+It relied on up to 14 Ki Pro racks and one Ki Pro to record each performance, capturing between seven and fifteen cameras, depending on the location of the concert.
 The typical show setup carries ten camera sources into ten Ki Pro Racks with a mixer line and backup, for a total of 12 outputs.
 Due to varied availability depending on region, Harvey often had to mix and match different high-definition cameras, as equipment and equipment were hired locally.

 During the show, Harvey monitored every signal making sure the Ki Pros were working perfectly.
 Once recording was complete, data was transferred to AJA KiStor Docks via Thunderbolt and USB 3.0 connections with five 8TB G-Tech drives connected to five Mac laptops.